A discontinuous Galerkin method for nonlinear biharmonic Schr\"{o}dinger equations: Semi-discrete DG Formulation and Stability

 \subsection{Energy conservation}

-We now prove that the proposed scheme formulated in (\ref{DG_scheme1})-(\ref{DG_scheme2}) conserves both the discrete mass and the discrete Hamiltonian.
-In particular, we show that they imply stability of the scheme as follows.
+We now prove that the proposed scheme formulated in (\ref{DG_scheme1_v2})-(\ref{DG_scheme2_v2}) conserves both the semi-discrete mass and the semi-discrete Hamiltonian.
+In particular, we show that they imply the stability of the scheme as follows.

-\begin{truth} (Stability) The solution of the DG scheme (\ref{DG_scheme1})-(\ref{DG_scheme2}) with numerical fluxes (\ref{flux1})-(\ref{flux2}) satisfies the following conservation laws
+\begin{truth} (Stability) The solution of the DG scheme (\ref{DG_scheme1_v2})-(\ref{DG_scheme2_v2}) with numerical fluxes (\ref{flux1})-(\ref{flux2}) satisfies the following conservation laws